 Why Choose Solid Wood Furniture?

-• Lasting Value – solid woods retain their value over time and, in some cases, increase in value.
+- Lasting Value– solid woods retain their value over time and, in some cases, increase in value (See our Trade In Offer)

 Colour: The heartwood is a light to medium brown colour.
 Sapwood can be very wide, and tends to be a beige or light brown; not always clearly or sharply demarcated from heartwood.
 Along with Hickory and Oak, Ash is one of the most commonly used utility woods in the US.
 It’s toughness and excellent shock resistance makes it a popular choice for tool handles.
 Ash’s easy working properties, generally light overall colour and good gluing and finishing characteristics make it a popular wood for a variety of practical and utility applications